All Episodes

 That was their image.

-He's a frat boy, cowboy idiot.
+He's a frat boy, cowboy, idiot.

 Cheney brought strength.

-Cheney brought weight, Cheney brought substance.
+Cheney brought substance.

-Bush, lightweight, cowboy, frat by uh frat boy idiot.
+Bush, lightweight, cowboy, fret boy, idiot.

-But everything that they have uh criticized Bush for has been based on image and creating images of him, and that's many Republicans have been upset that he hasn't fought back on these images.
+But everything that they have criticized Bush for has been based on image and creating images of him.

-Be honest, you're one of them, I know.
+You're one of them, I know.

-Uh, who to me, and I'm gonna be very objective here, I I have yet to see any demonstration of substantive, deep intelligence.
+Now, here comes Nancy Pelosi, who, to me, and I'm going to be very objective here, I have yet to see any demonstration of substantive deep intelligence.

 To me, Nancy Pelosi needs some gravitas.